jman19/storeApi/README.md

         * Pass in our JWT token in the Authorization header for http request
         * In our code we do `user = getUserFromJwt(request);` and get the user and their associated shopping cart.
 7. Check that the inventory count for purchased products.
-8. Check that User can change billing information
-9. Check that User can change credentials
-10. Check that User must enter correct passWord to change credentials

 #### cannotPurchaseOutOfStockItems()